sbrow/bytenode-webpack-plugin/README.md

 # Bytenode Webpack Plugin

-This plugin makes it easy to use protect your source code with [Bytenode](https://github.com/OsamaAbbas/bytenode) by replacing your entry point with a script that can import bytecode.
+This plugin makes it easy to protect your source code with [Bytenode](https://github.com/OsamaAbbas/bytenode) by replacing your entry point with a script that can import bytecode.

 In short, it turns this: